CeejayPrime/Tank-Volume-Calculator/README.md

 # Tank-Volume-Calculator
-An app for measuring the filled volume of a tank
+An app for calculating the filled volume of a tank